mkfdj/alg/nca_trading_bot/kaggle.md

 # NCA Trading Bot - Kaggle Setup Guide

-This guide provides step-by-step instructions for setting up and running the NCA Trading Bot on Kaggle with GPU acceleration.
+This guide provides step-by-step instructions for setting up and running the NCA Trading Bot on Kaggle with GPU and TPU acceleration.

 ## 🚀 Kaggle Environment Setup